It was nearly midnight when my phone rang. That meant it could only be 1 person and the probability of a volatile state ensuing was lofty.

 Facebook and Instagram give us a break from the creative nature of our minds while simultaneously allowing us to romance playing a different role.

 It’s like co-starring in someone else’s play without them even knowing!

-It's like having an illusory glimpse of change before you swipe your screen to sleep mode and slip into social media triggered depression.
-(Which is, apparently, a thing.)
+It’s like having an illusory glimpse of change before you swipe your screen to sleep mode and slip into social media triggered depression.
+(Which is, definitely, a thing.)

 And granted George’s full quote was actually Those who do not remember their past are condemned to repeat their mistakes, I’m still going to have to disagree with him.